gemini3d/gemini3d/docs/Readme_magcalc.md

 GEMINI includes a auxiliary program - ```magcalc.f90``` - that will compute magnetic field fluctuations (deviations from the Earth's main field) due to currents computed by the model.
 Magcalc reads in the output from a *completed* GEMINI disturbance simulation, namely the three components of current density and then uses the Biot-Savart (Ampere's) Law to compute magnetic fields directly from these currents.
 Magcalc will work for either 2D or 3D simulations.

-Magcalc is fully parallelized, in particular making use of built-in mpi reduce functionality.
+Magcalc is fully parallelized, in particular making use of built-in mpi *reduce* functionality.
+The full simulation grid is distributed to worker processes (domain parallelization) and each worker compute the piece of the Biot-Savart integral corresponding to their subdomains and all field points at which the field is to be evaluated (as specified by user input).
+The root process then collects integral portions from each worker and adds them together to form an estimate of the Biot-Savart integral over the entire grid.

 It is recommended that you run magcalc with the same number of processors and mpi image configuration as you ran the main simulation with.

 ## Caveats